AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 This class defines an index as being cell based or node based in each dimension.
 The default constructor defines a cell based type in all directions.
-One can also construct an IndexType with an IntVect with zero and one representing cell and node, respectively.
+One can also construct an :cpp:`IndexType` with an :cpp:`IntVect` with zero and one representing cell and node, respectively.

+.. highlight:: c++

 ::